Do you have a vintage house? Does it still have an old Octopus Furnace?

 Thankfully the owners at the time were historically minded and kept all the coal burning parts when removed for oil conversion.

-Now oil is expensive.
+Oil in New Jersey in 2010 is expensive at $3.08 a gallon.
 The furnace is probably about 50-60% efficient.
 To make it affordable, I keep the heat very low and dress warmly.
 This is part of experiencing life in a real historic house.
 We must adapt to the house – the house should not be adapted to lazy owners.

 There is a door on the furnace with a shelf.
 Soap stone bricks heat up there and are wrapped up in a towel to be placed at the foot of the bed for extra warmth during the night.